Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Please refer to manufacturer’s specifications prior to purchase or relocation of the heater.

-4. Do not use the gas heater unless it has been certified for use by the Australian Gas Association or SAI Global.
+4. Do not use the gas bayonet heater unless it has been certified for use by the Australian Gas Association or SAI Global.

 Look for the attached label or badge when you purchase the heater.